stmar89/AlgEt/doc/ListOfCommands.md

 *return an element x such that x*I is an integral ideal coprime with J, togheter with the product x*I..
 The first ideal must be invertible and the second should be integral*

-# List of functions
+# List of instrinsics in MinimalGenerators.m:
- in MinimalGenerators.m.m:
 --

 <pre>